Financial Aid: Frequently Asked Questions

 There are a few questions you can ask yourself to help determine whether Financial Aid is right for you.

 - Is there discretionary spending currently in my household budget that I could allocate toward tuition?
-Financial Aid will not be calibrated to discretionary spending and lifestyle choices including as examples vacations, housing expenses that exceed 28% of AGI, luxury cars, second homes, or the choice for one parent to stay at home when all children in the family are school aged.
+Financial Aid will not be calibrated to discretionary spending and lifestyle choices including, as examples, vacations, housing expenses that exceed 28% of AGI, luxury cars, second homes, or the choice for one parent to stay at home when all children in the family are school aged.
 It is calibrated to core expenses, outlined in Question 1 above.
 Extenuating circumstances may also be considered, and the application includes an open ended question meant to document those.

 - Is there a potential wage earner in our household who is choosing to stay at home?
 If there is an adult family member in the household who is choosing to stay at home while children are attending school full time, you may still demonstrate eligibility for Financial Aid.
-There will be a part time income of $20,000 imputed into the household income of families with a stay at home parent/guardian.
+Income will be imputed into the household income of families with a stay at home parent/guardian.
 This ensures that we are able to be equitable in the application of criteria for Financial Aid.
 This will not apply to families who have children under age five that are home or attending an early childhood program part time (three mornings a week or less).
 It also does not apply to families in which a parent/guardian is in between jobs but actively searching for a job.

 - Are there family members who plan to help us with tuition?
-If you expect to receive a financial contribution toward tuition from a family member, and that contribution added to the amount of tuition you can afford equals the full amount of tuition, then you need not apply for Finacial Aid.
+If you expect to receive a financial contribution toward tuition from a family member, and that contribution added to the amount of tuition you can afford equals the full amount of tuition, then you need not apply for Financial Aid.
 However, if between your contribution and an additional contribution from a friend or family, tuition is still not covered, then you should consider applying for Financial Aid.